jornada-im/documentation/docs/jrn_metabase_setup.md

 ### Applying patches

 There are patches created for LTER_core_metabase periodically that may add new features or fix bugs between versions.
 These are in the [migration branch](https://github.com/lter/LTER-core-metabase/tree/migration/sql) of the repository on GitHub.
-You should only apply the patches that are not already in `onebigfile.sql`, though it can be hard to tell which those are (probably best to ask Gastil et al.).
+You should only apply the patches that are not already in `onebigfile.sql`, though one should probably verify which those are by talking to the LTER_core_metabase team first.

 An example command to install these is: